 What is FRSC?

-3. To refer you to services that might help your family, such as counseling or financial help.
+- Referrals to community-based services that might be helpful to your family, such as counseling or financial help.

 How is FRSC different from the regular court process?

-2. a Family Consultant (FC).
-The FC is a mental health professional who knows a lot about the needs of adults and children going through big changes.
-The FC will guide you through the FRSC process.
-He or she will give you information about coparenting, parenting skills, and good communication between parents.
-The FC will also help you make a parenting plan and will give you referrals for community services if any family member needs outside help;
+- A Family Consultant who is a mental health professional who will guide you through the Court process.
+They will offer you information about co-parenting, parenting skills, and good communication between parents.
+They will also help you make a parenting plan and give you referrals for community services if any family member needs outside help.

-5. FRSC will appoint a mediator who will help you exchange the information you need to learn so you can make wise parenting and financial decisions.
-The mediator will also work with you on co-parenting communication and will help you reach an agreement on all the subjects you need to solve to reach the end of the Court process.
-The professional members of the team are called “the support team.”
+- A Mediator or other conflict resolution professional who will help you exchange information you need to make parenting and financial decisions.
+The Mediator will focus on financial issues such as child support and expenses and (in divorce) dividing your marital property.
+They can help you reach and write up agreement on all the subjects you need to solve to reach the end of the Court process.
+(There is no cost up to 10 hours.)

-6. FRSC may appoint a Team Coordinator to help the team work together efficiently and to help the team plan the FRSC process specifically suited to your family’s needs.
-The Team Coordinator is a lawyer with knowledge and experience in family law.
-The Team Coordinator is neutral in FRSC and does not act as a lawyer for either parent.
+- A Team Coordinator who will help the Team work together and plan the process to meet your family’s needs.
+The Team Coordinator is a family attorney who is familiar with the process.
+They are neutral in FRSC and do not act as an attorney for either parent.

-4. Team members may refer you to support services that might be helpful to your family.
-Such services may be therapy, substance use disorder treatment, educational or emotional support for your child/ren, job training, fuel, housing and transportation assistance, etc.
+FRSC team members may offer you referrals for support services, such as therapy, substance use disorder treatment, educational and developmental support for the child/ren, job training, fuel, housing, and transportation assistance, etc.

 Can I participate if I have a lawyer?